rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 ### Features

-Disabling unused features saves some RAM, and makes starting SQL Developer a little bit faster.
+Disabling unused features saves some RAM, and makes startup a little faster.
-SQL Developer will warn if an attempt is made to disable a feature which is depended upon by an as-yet enabled feature, and offer to either keep or disable both features together.
+SQL Developer will warn if an attempt is made to disable a feature depended upon by another one, and offer to either keep or disable both features together.

 ### Preferences